ChristiaanSmall/3813ICT-3235_Assignment1/readme.md

 - `name`: String - Name of the individual channel within a group.
 - `messages`: Array - Contains the messages sent within the channel.
+   -  `text`: text for each message
+   -  `profilePicturePath`: profile picture for each message
+   - `image`: image sent by user
 ---